It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Convex analysis

 \begin{definition} Let $D_{N} : (0,+\infty) \rightarrow [0,+\infty), N \in \mathbb{N}$ be the sequence of functions defined by

 \end{definition}Notice that the normalization of the argument of $D_N$ is appropriately chosen such that $D_N(1)=\kl{P_{n^*}}{Q_{n^*}}/H(\theta).$ \begin{proposition} Consider the sequence of functions $D_{N}, $ per Definition \ref{dfn:dnstar}.
-Then under our assumptions the following hold. \begin{itemize} \item[(a)] For each $N$, $D_{N}$ is a convex, increasing, nonnegative function. \item[(b)] For all fixed $\beta > 0$,
+Then under our framework and assumptions described in Section \ref{sec:framework} the following hold. \begin{itemize} \item[(a)] For each $N$, $D_{N}$ is a convex, increasing, nonnegative function. \item[(b)] For all fixed $\beta > 0$,

 \item[(c)] For all fixed $\beta > 0$ and for each $N$, the function $D_{N}$ is left differentiable at $\beta$ and the left derivative at $\beta$ satisfies where the $o(1)$ term tends to zero as $N \rightarrow +\infty$. \end{itemize} \end{proposition}